Akash-Sharma-1/Stay-unDistracted-Chrome-Extension/README.md

    - Reload the extension and try it out!!

  ## Future Updates
- - Enabling users to upload their own videos for new-tab page
+ - Enabling users to upload their own videos for new-tab page via the UI of the extension itself
  - **Conditional overriding** On disabled state,  the new-tab page should point to the default user-defined new-tab extension page instead or hard overriding to default chrome page.

 ## Ending Notes